 scc1% sas myprogram &

 if you wish to run it in the background.

 When the program finishes there will be two files created in your working directory.
 One of them – myprogram.log – contains the log of the SAS session; the other – myprogram.lst contains the output from the program.

 If you want to direct your output and/or log to other files, use the -print and/or -log options:

-In order to submit a batch or batch interactive job to the batch system for running on the compute nodes, use the -l sas option when submitting your job, i.e.
+To submit a batch job to the batch system for running on the compute nodes execute:

 The SAS manual shows the different ways a user can change these options.

 To get help during an interactive GUI session select Help -> SAS Help & Documentation.

 Most of the SAS documentation is also available online at http://support.sas.com/documentation/onlinedoc/index.html.

 A catalog of textbooks available from SAS can be found online at http://support.sas.com/publishing/index.html.